nja93/alx-system_engineering-devops/0x01-shell_permissions/README.md

-touch-to create and empty file chmod u+x hello adds execute permission to the owner of the file hello chmod 754- adds execute permission to the owner and the group owner, and read permission to other user
+touch-to create and empty file chmod u+x hello adds execute permission to the owner of the file hello chmod 754- adds execute permission to the owner and the group owner, and read permission to other user chmod 751- adds execution permission to the owner, the group owner and the other users, to the file